Moodu Mukkalata: Reception

 Jeevi of Idlebrain wrote "This film is a cakewalk for Raghavendra Rao.
 He stuffed this film with all commercial elements and glamour (fruits, flowers, pots along with the heroines, that is!)".
 Andhra Today wrote "Tormented hero and two heroines have become routine ingredients of a love triangle and as a seeker of variety, the director has introduced three heroines which don't seem to make much dent in making the movie a hit.
 Although the first half is racy with love sequences in the backdrop of the college, rest of it goes on in quite a routine manner".
+Indiainfo wrote "The film is watchable for the entertaining pace maintained throughout by the director.
+Coming to the acting credits, all the lead actors have done their part well, having done such roles many times before.
+Photography by Srinivas Reddy is the highlight of the film.
+Srilekha has come out with some hum able tunes and they are well picturised, especially the song, Premavikramarkudu aided by excellent graphics from Mantra, the graphics department of Ramoji Film City.
+Janardhan Maharshi’s dialogues have the required punch".